History Lab events

 Each year History Lab runs a conference for postgraduate and early career researchers.
 It is the ideal place to practice delivering your research and to meet fellow PhD students at the Institute of Historical Research.
 The conference is informal and is not restricted to any one period of history.
 Each year the theme is as broad as possible so as to encourage submissions from all students.
 Often the conferences we attend are specific to one subject, so the History Lab conference is designed to promote discussion of themes across all periods.

 This year, the History Lab conference will focus the theme of commemorations.
 Held on June 2, 2015, this one day conference aims to bring historians of all period together to discuss how the acts of celebration, commemorating and forgetting form part of history.
-See CFP here.
+See here for registration details and programme.